Jobflow Remote quickstart#

 Note

-The CLI commands that accept a single Job id, both the uuid
+The CLI commands that accept a single Job id, both the uuid or the db_id

 can be passed.
 The code will automatically determine the